 The urine derived exosomes (UEs) have a specific miRNA profile in bladder cancer (BC) patients which can be used as a promising non-invasive tool to detect bladder cancer. miRNAs ,miR-93-5p and miR-516a-5p, were found to be increased simultaneously both in UEs from bladder cancer compared with healthy control and bladder cancer tissue compared with normal tissue.
 In vitro studies demonstrated that miR-93-5p is known to suppress the expression of tumor suppressor B- cell translocation gene 2 (BTG2), suggesting its potential role in progression of bladder cancer (BC) via BC cells proliferation, invasion and migration.
 Urinary exosomes miR-516a-5p has been observed as a better diagnostic marker for muscle invasive BC, due to its increased expression, compared with non –invasive BC (Lin et al., 2021).

-The CLIA (Clinical Laboratory Improvement Amendments, US) certified but not FDA approved, simple and non- invasive ExoDx prostate test in US makes use of urinary exosomes which are rich in PCA3, SPDEF and ERG mRNAs as diagnostic and prognostic biomarkers for prostate cancer, the second most common cancer in men (Exosome Diagnostics).The prostate cancer gene3(PCA3), SAM pointed domain containing ETS transcription factor (SPDEF), and v-ets erythroblastosis virus E26 oncogene homolog (ERG) in fusion with the TMPRSS2 (transmembrane serine protease2) are over expressed in prostate carcinoma.
+The Clinical Laboratory Improvement Amendments, (CLIA, US) certified but not FDA(?) approved, simple and non- invasive ExoDx prostate test in US makes use of urinary exosomes which are rich in PCA3, SPDEF and ERG mRNAs as diagnostic and prognostic biomarkers for prostate cancer, the second most common cancer in men (Exosome Diagnostics).The prostate cancer gene3(PCA3), SAM pointed domain containing ETS transcription factor (SPDEF), and v-ets erythroblastosis virus E26 oncogene homolog (ERG) in fusion with the TMPRSS2 (transmembrane serine protease2) are over expressed in prostate carcinoma.
 The ExoDx Prostate Test (EPI) eliminates the need for a digital rectal exam (DRE) and delivers a personalized risk score to guide whether to proceed with or postpone a prostate biopsy (Exosome Diagnostics).
 However, recent studies by Chang et al. emphasized that these biomarkers should not be used in a binary manner, but rather evaluated in the context of pre-existing risk factors, patient ethnicity, test cost, life expectancy, and individual patient goals (Chang et al., 2021).

 The study on the expression levels of exosomal miRNAs in the serum/plasma of patients suffering from Orthohanta viruses - linked hemorrhagic fever with renal syndrome (HFRS) elucidated that miRNA-146a and miRNA-155 could be used as potential prognostic marker in HFRS patients at different stages (fever stage, polyuric stage and convalescence stage) of the disease ( Gilyazova et al., 2023).
 The involvement of these microRNAs in the pathogenesis of HFRS is confirmed by their ability to act on various immune cells, rendering the recipient cells more susceptible to viral infection( Gilyazova et al., 2023).